Emily Donelson: Marriage and family

-White House hostess
+White House hostess (1828–1834)

 Role as hostess

-Jackson's wife died shortly before his inauguration, and Donelson took on the role of first lady in its entirety when Jackson became president.
-Jackson had Donelson become the White House hostess, which she did with the aid of her niece Mary Ann Eastin.
+Jackson's wife died shortly before his inauguration, and Donelson was made responsible for hosting social events after Jackson became president.
 She moved to the White House at the age of 21 with her husband, who served as Jackson's presidential aide.
 Jackson chose not to attend his inaugural ball due to his wife's death, and the Donelsons attended in his stead.
-During their first days in the White House, the president was grief-stricken for the loss of his wife, and Donelson found herself caring for him.
+During their first days in the White House, the president was grief-stricken by the loss of his wife, and Donelson found herself caring for him.
 Donelson was bothered by the lack of privacy afforded by the White House, as visitors were able to travel freely through the building, and her bedroom was visible from the central corridor.
-The president had partitions installed to block off the private residence.
+The president ultimately had partitions installed to block off the private residence.

-Donelson proved popular in Washington society.
+Donelson was well received in her social role.
 Though she was not as well traveled or well educated as would have been expected of a White House hostess, her age was considered a valid excuse.
 Her inexperience in social custom was sometimes noted, but she was celebrated for her kindness as a hostess and her proficiency in dance.
 She was, however, well equipped to manage a large household, as she had done so regularly at home.
 She was also praised for the food and alcohol she had served during her tenure.
 Despite her lack of experience, the president trusted her judgement regarding etiquette at the White House, allowing her to make decisions in such matters.